 Through sessions at WAC Congresses and Inter-Congresses, we work to provide avenues for discussion about this special issue.
 In addition, the Repatriation Committee, with the support of its international membership, provides varied perspectives and insights on the impact of local, national, and international debate and policy on repatriation issues.

-Chair: Kate Ellenberger (USA)
+Chair: outgoing Kate Ellenberger (USA); incoming Courtney Singleton (USA)

-Vice-Chair: Jacqueline Matthews (Australia)
+Vice-Chair: outgoing Jacqueline Matthews (Australia); incoming TBC

 The WAC Student Committee aims to provide representation for student members of WAC, through which student participation in international academic debate and practice can be fostered and developed.
 The WACSC considers student participation to be important not only for the advancement of students’ careers and knowledge but also because students can make a significant contribution to the archaeological community and their full participation in WAC is vital for the future of archaeology.